Tyrique1512/MedCare/README.md

 To evaluate campaign performance, the insights focused on the following key metrics:

+•	**Impressions:** The number of people who saw a marketing campaign.

+•	**Cost per Click (CPC):** the amount an advertiser pays each time a user clicks on their advertisement

 •	**Signup Rate:** The percentage of people who see a campaign and subsequently sign up for a MedCare plan.

 •	**Cost per Signup:** The average dollars spent in order to acquire a signup from each campaign.

-•	**Click through Rate:** The percentage of people who see a campaign and click on the associated link.
+•	**Click through Rate (CTR):** The percentage of people who see a campaign and click on the associated link.

 ## Marketing Insights